grpc/proposal/A77-xds-rate-limiting-rlqs.md

    Control Plane, and NACK the xDS resource.
 2. If target URI is present, we create the connection to the requested Control Plane using the channel credentials provided in the bootstrap file.
-Transport security configuration provided by the TD is ignored.
+Transport security configuration provided by the control plane is ignored.

 > [!IMPORTANT]
 > This solution is not specific to RLQS, and should be used with any